 PlanPhilly covers Philadelphia's neighborhoods with a focus on urban design and planning, transportation, and development.
 PlanPhilly is a project of WHYY News.
 Hear our stories on the radio and read them online.

 PlanPhilly is made possible thanks to support from readers like you.
-PlanPhilly currently receives financial support from the Wyncote Foundation, Connelly Foundation, Thomas Skelton Harrison Foundation, and Knight Foundation.
-PlanPhilly has an ongoing content and research partnership with PennDesign.
-In 2016, more than 250 individual supporters donated to PlanPhilly's annual online appeal.
-In addition, WHYY and PlanPhilly are always developing fundraising strategies to support PlanPhilly's ongoing work.
+PlanPhilly also receives grant support from the Wyncote Foundation, Connelly Foundation, Thomas Skelton Harrison Foundation, and Knight Foundation.
 Make a contribution that helps fuel the PlanPhilly community here.

 In October 2015, PlanPhilly reconstituted its advisory board.
 As of November 2017 these are the members of that board: